-Alzheimer’s disease, the most common form of dementia, is a devastating illness.
+The most common form of dementia, Alzheimer’s Disease (AD) is a devastating illness.
 It accounts for 60 to 80 percent of dementia diagnoses.
-If you are concerned, the following assessment can help you better understand your personal risk for Alzheimer’s disease.
+The following assessments can help you better understand this disease and your personal Alzheimer’s disease risk.

 It’s important to note that Alzheimer’s disease is not a normal part of aging.
 However, occasionally forgetting facts or having a minute decline in memory can be associated with the aging process.
 Only a doctor can make an official diagnosis.
 If you are concerned about your risk of Alzheimer’s disease or that of a loved one, seek the help of a medical professional.